 The CSU Health Care Reimbursement Account is a voluntary benefit for eligible employees that offers significant tax advantages and could increase an employee's take home pay.
 The plan allows for the reimbursement of out-of-pocket health expenses with pre-tax dollars.
 Contributions are deducted from pay before federal, state and Social Security (FICA) taxes are deducted.
 Taxable income on an employee's annual W-2 statement will be reduced by the amount placed in the account.

-Eligible employees enroll by completing the Enrollment Form and returning it to the Office of Human Resources.
+Eligible employees enroll by completing the enrollment form for the applicable Plan Year and returning it to the Office of Human Resources.
 Eligible employees must re-enroll during the annual open enrollment period each fall to participate during the following calendar year (January 1 - December 31).

-Employees may contributed any amount from a minimum of $20 per month to a maximum of $212.50 per month ($2,550 annual maximum), and an after-tax administration fee of $1 is deducted for each monthly pay warrant in which a contribution is taken.
+Employees may contribute any amount within the minimum and maximum per month range, and an after-tax administration fee of $1 is deducted for each monthly pay warrant in which a contribution is taken.

 Expenses eligible to be reimbursed from the CSU Health Care Reimbursement Account are expenses incurred by an employee, employee's spouse, and dependents (including domestic partner) that are medically necessary.
 Expenses solely for cosmetic reasons or expenses that are merely beneficial to a person's general health are not reimbursable.
 For general information, refer to IRS Publication 502 (Medical and Dental Expenses).

 Claims for reimbursement can be filed by mail, fax, or online: